22 Best Things to do in Niagara Falls, New York, in the Winter

 Reef Beach Club Pool with fish and sharks

 After a day of sledding or snowshoeing, you can warm up with a hot cup of cocoa or other treats to keep the fun going!
-A family trip to New York is perfect for creating a lasting memory, from the hot cup of cocoa nearby to reignite your energy after a day of sledding to the treats that can be shared with family and friends.
+A family trip to New York is perfect for creating lasting memories, from savoring a hot cup of cocoa nearby to reignite your energy after a day of sledding, to sharing a decadent treat with family and friends.

-Hot chocolate at Platter’s Chocolate Factory is definitely a bucket list item.
+Hot chocolate at Platter’s Chocolate Factory is definitely a must-try experience.
 You can take a guided factory tour with more than 20 people.
 If your family is smaller, multiple production viewing areas are open to the public to tour at your leisure.
-However, the 20-minute drive in winter weather leaves something to be desired.
+However, the 20-minute drive in winter weather can be brutal.
 Parents can enjoy chocolates and coffee, too, because New York offers plenty of wintertime activities to keep everyone happy and make your trip memorable.

 The Niagara Falls Aquarium